Plants for drought-prone gardens with yellow splashes

 7 - Nepeta ‘Blue Dragon’

-Choosing plants for drought prone areas
+Choosing plants for drought-prone areas

-By choosing plants that are adapted to drought conditions you can keep your border looking good, growing well, and once established they will reduce the need for additional resources such as watering.
+By choosing plants that are adapted to drought conditions, you can keep your border looking good, growing well, and once the plants are established, this will reduce the need for additional resources such as watering.
+Plants will need watering whilst they are getting established for the first year or two.
+These plants are drought-tolerant but not drought-proof, so they will thrive in periods of drought but not for an extended length of time.

 A simple planting plan helps create depth, interest and good coverage in a border.

-The challenge of growing plants in drought prone locations
+The challenge of gardening in drought-prone locations

 Why choose a sustainable planting combination?

-Using the ethos of 'right plant, right place' to create a sustainable planting combination is great for the environment.
-It helps avoid waste and the use of products and practices needed to try and help ailing plants, such as the application of fertiliser.
+Using the ethos of ‘right plant, right place’ to create a sustainable planting combination is great for the environment.
+It helps to avoid waste and the use of products and practices needed to try and help ailing plants, such as applying fertiliser.
 It also creates robust, long-lived planting that benefits soil health and garden biodiversity.

 Join the RHS